Non-equilibrium pathways between cluster morphologies in active phase separation: necking, rupture and cavitation: Introduction

-By using FFS, we are able to collect ensembles of trajectories that make transitions between slab and droplet geometries in the ALG: these are called \emph{reactive trajectories}.
+We study the ALG for parameters such that the slab and droplet morphologies are both locally stable.
+For the finite systems that we consider, very long steady-state trajectories would therefore include both slab and droplet morphologies, with rare transitions between them.
+(The relative probabilities of the morphologies depends on the particle density, as in the equilibrium case.)
+Since the transitions are very rare, it is not efficient to study these transitions by simulating such long trajectories.
+Instead, we use FFS to collect ensembles of trajectories that make transitions between the two morphologies: these are called \emph{reactive trajectories}.
+Based on these trajectories, we can analyse the transition mechanism.
 This application rests on the fact that (i)~FFS is applicable to non-equilibrium systems (the ALG violates detailed balance); and (ii)~FFS does not require knowledge of an accurate reaction coordinate~\cite{allen2009forward}.
-Based on these trajectories, we analyse the transition mechanism.
+These strengths of FFS were already exploited to characterise (rare) nucleation events in systems undergoing MIPS \cite{richard2016nucleation}, and in other lattice models~\cite{allen2008homogeneous,ryu2010numerical}; additional recent applications of rare event sampling methods in active fluids include~\cite{redner2016classical,das2019variational}.